-My training, my own personal journey and my work with clients led me to develop a passion for holistic approaches to well-being.
-I see the place of talking therapy, as a reflective, exploratory and relational space to understand oneself, and to make some change, my journey has taken me in slightly different direction.
+My training, my own personal journey and my work with clients led me to develop a real passion for holistic, approaches to well-being. whilst I still see the place of talking therapy, as a reflective, exploratory and relational space to understand oneself, and to make some change, my journey has taken me in slightly different direction.

 I became deeply interested in the new neuroscience movement in mental health, in new ways to understand how our experiences live in our bodies.
 I also began to explore my relationship with the natural world and how developing and exploring this could aid our own as well the planets mutual well-being.

 I saw in both myself and many of my clients, how the pain, trauma or stress we live through stays stuck in our brains and bodies as habitual patterns, repeating on a loop, this loop seeming to play out not just in the nervous system, but in our thoughts, beliefs, actions and feelings.
 I also began to explore my own neurodivergence, the ways my brain and nervous system work in ways that are atypical.

-I hope in my work to offer my years of experience as a therapist, my additional training, as well as my own personal take aways and learnings from journeying into my own body-brain-environment connections, as well as my own experiences living as a neurodivergent and chronically ill person.
+I hope in my work to offer my years of experience as a therapist, my additional training, my own personal take aways and learnings from journeying into my own body-brain-environment connections, as well as my own experiences living as a neurodivergent and chronically ill person.
 I look forward to sharing this knowledge and these tools with you soon.

-I am fully qualified in Psychodynamic Psychotherapeutic Counselling, Integrative Psychotherapy, Teaching Mindfulness, Energy Psychotherapy, Nature based mindfulness and Forest bathing, Master Practitioner in trauma work, Trauma Sensitive Mindfulness, Yoga theory and practice, Somatic Movement, Breathwork for anxiety, as well as Supervision training.
+I am fully qualified in: Psychodynamic Psychotherapeutic Counselling, Integrative Psychotherapy, Teaching Meditation, Energy Psychotherapy, Nature based mindfulness, Master Practitioner in trauma work, Trauma Sensitive Mindfulness, Yoga theory and practice, Somatic Movement, Breathwork for anxiety, as well as Clinical Supervision.

 I have extensive and on-going training and CPD in wide ranging areas such as:

 Wide variety of breathwork techniques and neurobiology of breathing.
-Many years of additional training and experience in the area of – Neurobiology of trauma, stress and anxiety, Neurodivergence and neurodevelopment conditions – especially in making therapy and mindfulness accessible, Polyvagal theory and its applications, Qi Gong, Group work.
+Many years of additional training and experience in the area of – Neurobiology of trauma, stress and anxiety, Neurodivergence and sensory processing differences.
+Polyvagal theory and its applications, Qi Gong, Group work.
 Trauma Sensitive Mindfulness Teacher Training.
-Gender and LGBT+, Buddhist Psychology and Buddhist Meditation and Dharma, Thich Nhat Hanh’s Five Mindfulness Trainings, Meditation and Mindfulness retreats, Mental health issues, Mindful Movement, Yoga theory, Yin Yoga, Mindful Yoga and Yogic breathing techniques as well current training in the Wim Hof method ++
+Gender and LGBT+, Buddhist Psychology and Buddhist Meditation and Dharma, Thich Nhat Hanh’s Five Mindfulness Trainings, Meditation and Mindfulness retreats, Mental health issues, Mindful Movement, Yoga theory, Yin Yoga, Mindful Movement, Yogic and Neuroscience Informed breathing techniques, Developing and Delivering Training, Relationship styles and attachment theory+

 Professional Membership Bodies: